6 super-filling foods to eat if you're always hungry

-Here are six science-backed picks to add more staying power to your meals and snacks:
+Filling meals and snacks will also help you stay on track with your healthy eating plan.
+Here are 6 science-backed picks to add more staying power to your meals and snacks.

-Prospective short term studies suggest oatmeal consumption helps lower body mass index and body weight.
-Why?
-One reason is that oats are rich in soluble fiber, a type of fiber that becomes viscous and gel-like when combined with liquid, says Wendy Bazilian, DrPH, RD, coauthor of Eat Clean, Stay Lean: The Diet and owner of Bazilian’s Health in San Diego.
-The oats are thought to impact appetite-reducing hormones which makes it more likely you’ll eat less, and they empty out of your stomach at a slower rate than simple carbs such as found in a doughnut, for example.
+Oats are rich in soluble fibre, a type of fibre that becomes gel-like when combined with liquid, says Wendy Bazilian, registered dietitian.
+Oats are thought to impact appetite-reducing hormones, which makes it more likely you’ll eat less.
+They also leave your stomach at a slower rate than simple carbs such as those found in desserts, for example.

-But there’s one important caveat: Because soluble fiber needs liquid to thicken up, oats seem to be the most filling when they’re cooked in water or milk to make oatmeal.
-“A muffin or breakfast bar made with oats probably won’t have the same level of effect, since they don’t have as much water,” Bazilian says.
+There’s one important caveat: because soluble fibre needs liquid to thicken up, oats seem to be the most filling when they’re cooked in water or milk to make porridge.
+“A muffin or breakfast bar made with oats probably won’t have the same level of effect, since they don’t have as much water” Bazilian says.

 Toss them into salad, use them in soup, or puree them into a dip.
 Adding beans and legumes like chickpeas, black beans, and lentils to a meal increases satiety by an average of 31%, according to a recent scientific review published in the journal Obesity.

-When it comes to fullness, these tiny powerhouses seem to pack a one-two punch.
-They are complex carbohydrates, which deliver energy and they are rich in fiber.
-But they also have protein, which takes longer to process—which helps you stay satisfied for longer.
+When it comes to fullness, these tiny powerhouses seem to pack a punch.
+They are complex carbohydrates, which deliver energy slowly and they are rich in fibre.
+They also contain protein, which takes longer to process—helping you stay satisfied for longer.
 “It’s a slow, sustained release of blood sugar, which can lengthen satiety,” Bazilian says.

 3. Non-starchy vegetables

-Veggies like leafy greens, broccoli, cauliflower, asparagus, peppers, and celery have low energy density.
-That means that they deliver relatively few calories for their serving size—but because they’re high in water and fiber, they have more volume and take up more space in your stomach.
-“If you choose foods that have a lower density of calories in each bite, you’ll get a bigger portion for your calorie needs,” says Barbara Rolls, PhD, director of the Laboratory for the Study of Human Ingestive Behavior at Penn State University and author of The Ultimate Volumetrics Diet.
+Veggies like leafy greens, broccoli, cauliflower, asparagus, capsicums and celery have a low energy density.
+That means that they’re low in calories for their serving size—but because they’re high in water and fibre, they have more volume, which means they take up more space in your stomach.
+“If you choose foods that have a lower density of calories in each bite, you’ll get a bigger portion for your calorie needs,” says Barbara Rolls, PhD, Director of the Laboratory for the Study of Human Ingestive Behaviour at Penn State University.

-Case in point: You’d have to eat more than two cups of cooked baby spinach to consume 100 calories, but you’d get the same amount of calories from just 1 measly tablespoon of butter.
-Which do you think would fill you up more?
+Case in point: You’d have to eat more than 400g of cooked baby spinach to consume 100 calories, but you’d get the same amount of calories from just 1 tablespoon of butter!

-That could be because eggs are packed with protein, which digests at a slower rate than carbohydrate-based foods to help keep you satisfied longer, Bazilian says.
-(A large egg delivers 6 g protein.)
+That could be because eggs are packed with protein (one large 60g boiled egg delivers about 7g), which digests at a slower rate than carbohydrate-based foods and helps keep you satisfied for longer, says Bazilian.
 But that’s not all.
-A small study also suggests that eggs could suppress the production of the hunger hormone ghrelin, which could help nix the urge to nosh.
+A small study also suggests that eggs may suppress the production of the hunger hormone ghrelin, which could help stop the urge to snack.

-A cup of Greek yogurt delivers around 22 g protein, which can help reduce the desire to eat and keep you feeling full for longer.
+200g of 99% fat-free Greek yoghurt delivers around 20g protein, which will help reduce the desire to eat and keep you feeling fuller for longer.
 What’s more, it’s relatively high in water, so it adds volume in your stomach.
 Combined, those two things will keep you satisfied, Bazilian says.

-Of course, not all yogurts are created equal.
-Plain yogurt is a better choice than the flavored stuff, since it’s free of added sugars which, in excess, have been linked to increased risk for disease.
+Of course, not all yoghurts are created equal.
+Plain yoghurt is a better choice than flavoured ones, since it’s free from added sugars which, in excess, have been linked to increased risk of disease.

 6. Brothy soup

-The key is sticking with broth- or tomato-based soups instead of cream-based ones.
-Think minestrone or butternut squash.
-For even more staying power—like if you’re having soup for a meal—consider adding a source of lean protein like shredded chicken, Rolls says.
+The key is sticking with broth or tomato-based soups instead of cream-based ones.
+Think minestrone or pumpkin soup.
+For even more staying power (for example, if you’re having soup for a meal) consider adding a source of lean protein like shredded chicken, Rolls says.